Indigenous Performing Arts Residency

 About the Indigenous Performing Arts Residency

 In 2023, the Arts Research Center (ARC) in collaboration with the Department of Theater, Dance, and Performance Studies (TDPS) created a multi-year Indigenous Performing Artist Residency (IPAR) program.
-The IPAR is a three-year invitation to a local performing arts company working with Indigenous performers, whether playwrights, dancers, musicians, or performance artists, to:
+The IPAR is a three-year invitation to a local performing arts company working with Indigenous artists to:

 • host one of their yearly performances by emerging Indigenous performing artists on the UC Berkeley campus